mozilla/open-leadership-framework/_articles/framework.md

 - **Build:** They create structures and systems that ensure clarity and process-based management.
 - **Empower:** They model personal leadership skills that sustain them and their contributors.

-As a result, open leaders and their communities, organizations, and projects work towards these objectives.
+As a result, open leaders and their communities, organizations and projects work towards these objectives.
 They help their communities, organizations, and projects:

 - Improve the efficiency, quality, and relevance of their work.
 - Discover new, innovative solutions that make sense to them.